 2016.
 Old Central Library had been demolished.

 2018.
-New Central Library / Turanga had been built on demolished Camelot Hotel site, next to Novotel, Cathedral Sq.
-After more than a decade working in Christchurch hospitality in several cafes & restaurants, even during quakes, Jake left hospitality & worked briefly as a gib-stopper at the Central Library / Turanga rebuild.
-He would soon join a Cumnor Tce caterer, near The Tannery.
+New Central Library / Turanga was built on multistorey Camelot Hotel demolition-site next to multistorey Novotel, Cathedral Sq.
+After more than a decade working in Christchurch hospitality in several cafes & restaurants, even during quakes, Jake left hospitality & briefly temped as a gib-stopper at Central Library / Turanga rebuild.
+He would soon join a Cumnor Tce caterer near The Tannery.

 CONVENTION CENTRE PRECINCT